nansencenter/NERSC-HYCOM-CICE/docs/running.md

 - **Post-processing** — runs `expt_postprocess.sh` after the model finishes.
 It moves restart files, daily mean archives (`archv.*`), and CICE output from the scratch directory to `data/` and `data/cice/`, and writes `log/hycom.stop` with `GOODRUN` or `BADRUN` depending on whether the model reached a normal stop.
+The `data/` directory is then ready for analysis with the [MSCPROGS post-processing tools](mscprogs.md).

 Open `srjob.sh` in a text editor and update: